mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 }
 ```

 Explicit encryption requires a key and algorithm.
-Keys are either identified by \_id or by alternate name.
+Keys are either identified by `_id` or by alternate name.
 Exactly one
 is required.

 #### keyId

-Identifies a data key by \_id.
+Identifies a data key by `_id`.
 The value is a UUID (binary subtype 4).

 #### keyAltName